English Teacher for trainee Brazilian missionaries

-Help to organise an English programme for new Brazilian missionaries.
+Help to organise an English programme for new Brazilian missionaries from August to December.
 Live with your students, share meals and enjoy free weekends.

-Prepare and run the English classes at WEC's mission headquarters at Belo Horizonte on weekday mornings.
+Prepare and run the English classes at the mission HQ at Belo Horizonte on weekday mornings.

 Get involved in practical and other ministry opportunities as time allows, and many opportunities the rest of the year.

 Qualities & Gifts Sought